 You might also see us driving around town in our Dog Truck.
-We picks-up and contain stray, sick/injured, feral, and/or unwanted and captured domestic animals, transporting them to appropriate destination.
+We pick-up and contain stray, sick/injured, feral, and/or unwanted and captured domestic animals; transporting them to appropriate destination.
 We perform emergency animal rescue service, emergency night call service, and animal first aid when required.
 We also sets traps to capture evasive domestic and feral animals.

 We also enforce established municipal code.
-If there is a nusence on your block, we are here to help.
+If there is a nuisance on your block, we are here to help

-Pinedale has a Leash Law Ordinance, (#122-1 “Control” and #122-7).
+Pinedale has a Leash Law Ordinance!
 Please keep your dog on a leash for everyone’s safety and enjoyment.